 - Indirect competitors – These are other businesses that offer similar products but don’t directly target the same customers as you.
-They might be from a different city (for local businesses) or country, they might target different categories of customers (higher or lower income, different age group, etc.), or they may even come from different industries.
-Even these companies can be a great source of inspiration and best practices which you can use for yourself.
+They might be from a different city (for local businesses) or country, they might target different categories of customers (higher or lower-income, different age group, etc.), or they may even come from different industries.
+Even these companies can be a great source of inspiration and best practices that you can use for yourself.

 It helps to target both categories with your competitive research in a fierce market, where you always need to be zealous and one step ahead of others.